JesseTG/melonds-ds/README.md

   and removed when you exit the core.
 - Title metadata is automatically downloaded from Nintendo's servers and cached locally for later.
+- When a DSi game is loaded,
+  the DSi menu will boot with the temp-installed game selected.

 ## Other Niceties

-- **Battery Support:** melonDS DS uses libretro's new power state API so that your device's power status (battery level, charging status, etc.) is reflected in the emulated DS.
+- **Battery Support:**
+  melonDS DS uses libretro's new power state API to reflect your device's power status (battery level, charging status, etc.) in the emulated console!
-  This feature requires a nightly build of RetroArch as of this writing.
-  Some platforms may not support it.
+  Requires support by the frontend.
-- **Selectable NAND Images:** You don't need to hard-code a specific name for your DSi NAND image!
+- **Selectable NAND and Firmware Images:**
+  You don't need to hard-code a specific name for your firmware or NAND images!
-  Just place it in your system directory and select it from the core options.
+  Just place them in `system/melonDS DS` (or local equivalent) and pick them from the core options.

 # Missing Features

-These features have not yet been implemented in standalone [melonDS][melonds], or they're not feasible to port to melonDS DS.
+These features have not yet been implemented in standalone [melonDS][melonds], or they haven't been integrated into melonDS DS.
 If you want to see them, you should contribute to the upstream project!

 - **Local Wireless:**
-  Upstream melonDS supports emulating local wireless multiplayer (e.g. Multi-Card Play, Download Play) across multiple instances of melonDS on the same computer.
+  Upstream melonDS supports emulating local wireless multiplayer (e.g. Multi-Card Play, Download Play) with multiple instances of melonDS on the same computer.
-  However, melonDS DS does not support this functionality due to libretro limitations;
+  However, melonDS DS does not support this functionality at this time.
-  this feature is unlikely to be supported unless melonDS's local wireless support is refactored to work in a single process. melonDS does not currently support emulating local wireless multiplayer over the Internet.
 - **Homebrew Savestates:**
   melonDS has limited support for taking savestates of homebrew games, as the virtual SD card is not included in savestate data.
 - **DSi Savestates:**
   Nintendo DSi mode does not support savestates.
-  This also implies that rewinding is not supported in DSi mode.
+  This implies that rewinding and runahead are not supported in DSi mode.
 - **DSi Direct Boot:**
   Direct Boot does not support DSiWare games at this time.
   They must be installed on a NAND image,